-Item No. 6 & 9 4, 7 & 10 8 & 11 Particulars To consider payment of remuneration to Mr. Sanjay Thakker as Chairman & Executive Director of the Company To consider payment of remuneration to Mr. To consider payment of remuneration to Mr. Paras Somani as Executive Whole Time Aryaman Thakker as Executive Director of Director of the Company To consider payment of remuneration to Mr. Aryaman Thakker as Executive Director of the Company Name of the Director Mr. Sanjay Thakker Mr. Paras Somani Mr. Aryaman Thakker DIN of Director 00156093 02742256 07625409 Date of Birth November 20, 1965 November 21, 1973 September 08, 1992 Designation of Director Chairman & Executive Director Executive & Whole Time Director Executive Director Age 58 years 50 years 31 years Brief resume Mr. Sanjay Thakker, 58, founded the Group Landmark in 1998.
+Item No. 689 4, 7 & 10 8 & 11 Particulars To consider payment of remuneration to Mr. Sanjay Thakker as Chairman & Executive Director of the Company To consider payment of remuneration to Mr. Paras Somani as Executive Whole Time Director of the Company To consider payment of remuneration to Mr. Aryaman Thakker as Executive Director of the Company Name of the Director Mr. Sanjay Thakker Mr. Paras Somani Mr. Aryaman Thakker DIN of Director 00156093 02742256 07625409 Date of Birth November 20, 1965 November 21, 1973 September 08, 1992 Designation of Director Chairman & Executive Director Executive & Whole Time Director Executive Director Age 58 years 50 years 31 years Brief resume Mr. Sanjay Thakker, 58, founded the Group Landmark in 1998.
 Having accumulated extensive experience in the automobile industry for over two decades, he has established a reputable standing within the field.
 Through his astute leadership, Mr. Thakker has successfully brought together a team of dedicated and highly skilled professionals who play a pivotal role in driving Landmark's success.
 His outstanding accomplishments have been acknowledged with the prestigious title of 'Business Leader of the Year' at both the 19th Global Edition and 4th Indian Edition of the Business Leader of the Year Awards, hosted by the World Leadership Congress and Awards.
 Mr. Paras Somani, 50, holds a Bachelor's degree in Commerce from the Saurashtra University and has also participated in the ISBCEO Leadership Programme by the Indian School of Business, Hyderabad.
 Mr. Somani joined Landmark in 2006 as the Vice President of Sales and currently oversees the Mercedes-Benz, Kia, Mahindra & Mahindra and Honda Service businesses.
 He also leads the Group HR and is also responsible for the car care business.
 He has over 20 years of experience in sales and banking and has previously worked with Kotak Mahindra Primus Limited Aryaman Thakker, 31, is a dynamic force behind Landmark Cars' digital transformation journey.
 With a master's degree in Marketing and Strategy from the University of Warwick, Aryaman joined Landmark Cars in 2017 as a General Manager, bringing invaluable expertise from his tenure at Autonation Corp in Fort Lauderdale, Florida, USA.
 Today, he stands at the forefront of the Company's evolution, serving as the dealer principal for Landmark MG Motors and Mercedes-Benz Landmark Cars MP, as well as significant leadership at Automark Volkswagen.
 Aryaman is a key leader in the Landmark Transformation Team and Group Marketing, driving strategic initiatives that shape the future of the company.
 His leadership continues to propel Landmark Cars toward new heights in the automotive industry.
-Qualification Bachelor's degree in commerce from Sydenham College of Commerce and Economics, University of Bombay Bachelor's degree in commerce the Saurashtra University and has participated in the ISBCEO Leade Programme by the Indian Schoo Business, Hyderabad erce from Bachelor's degree in business administration I has also from the Bharati Vidyapeeth Deemed Leadership University, Pune and has a master's degree School of of science in marketing and strategy from the University of Warwick.
-Experience 25+ years 20+ years 10 years ראליםופונים 204 years 20+ years lo years
+Qualification Bachelor's degree in commerce from Sydenham College of Commerce and Economics, University of Bombay Bachelor's degree in commerce from the Saurashtra University and has also participated in the ISBCEO Leadership Programme by the Indian School of Business, Hyderabad Experience 25+ years 20+ years 10 years